data-preservation-programs/singularity/docs/cli-reference/datasource/add/gphotos.md

       If you choose read only then rclone will only request read only access to your photos, otherwise rclone will request full access.

+   --gphotos-start-year
+      Year limits the photos to be downloaded to those which are uploaded after the given year.

+   --gphotos-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --gphotos-client-secret
+      OAuth Client Secret.

+      Leave blank normally.

+   --gphotos-token
+      OAuth Access Token as a JSON blob.

+   --gphotos-auth-url
+      Auth server URL.

+      Leave blank to use the provider defaults.

    --gphotos-read-size
       Set to read the size of media items.